 Introduction

-This appendix con post and refresher training requirements needed to maintain full inspector qualification for each inspector classification.
-Unless otherwise noted in this appendix, this training should not be taken until an individual has completed inspector qualification and obtained supervisor’s approval.
+This appendix contains post-qualification and refresher training requirements needed to maintain full inspector qualification for each inspector classification.
+Individuals who qualified under the Competency Based Qualification pilot program should follow the C‑17 Resident Inspector post-qualification and refresher training requirements.
+Unless otherwise noted in this appendix, this training should not be taken until an individual has completed inspector qualification and obtained their supervisor’s approval.

-Unless specifically stated in this appendix, new post-qualification training requirements are not applicable to an individual who qualified before the effective date of the revision to Inspection Manual Chapter (IMC) 1245, “Qualification Program for New and Operating Reactor Programs,” add the new requirement.
-However, previously-qualified inspectors should consider expanding their technical knowledge by completing the courses based on previous work experience and planned work activities in specific technical areas.
+Unless specifically stated in this appendix, new post-qualification training requirements are not applicable to an individual who was qualified before the effective date of the revision to Inspection Manual Chapter (IMC) 1245, “Qualification Program for New and Operating Reactor Programs,” that added the new requirement.
+However, previously-qualified inspectors should consider expanding their technical knowledge by completing the added post-qualification training courses based on previous work experience and planned work activities in specific technical areas.

 Post-Qualification Training